Alfresco/docs-alfresco/transform-service/1.2/index.md

 > **Note:** For more detailed representations of the Alfresco Content Services deployment (including the Transform Service), see the GitHub [Docker Compose](https://github.com/Alfresco/acs-deployment/blob/master/docs/docker-compose-deployment.md#structure) and [Helm](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services#structure){:target="_blank"} documentation.

 The advantage of using Docker containers is that they provide a consistent environment for development and production.
 They allow applications to run using microservice architecture.
 This means you can upgrade an individual service with limited impact on other services.

-## Deployment overview

-Some of the Docker images that are used by the Transform Service are uploaded to a private registry, **Quay.io**.
-Enterprise customers can contact [Alfresco Support](https://support.alfresco.com/){:target="_blank"} to request Quay.io account credentials to pull the private (Enterprise-only) Docker images:

-* `alfresco/alfresco-transform-router`

-The other images are available in DockerHub:

-* `alfresco/alfresco-pdf-renderer`
-* `alfresco/alfresco-imagemagick`
-* `alfresco/alfresco-libreoffice`
-* `alfresco/alfresco-tika`
-* `alfresco/alfresco-shared-file-store`
-* `alfresco/alfresco-transform-misc`

-For information about deploying and configuring the Transform Service, see [Install Transform Service]({% link transform-service/1.2/install/index.md %}).